-Landsvirkjun's (Baa1 stable) credit quality reflects the company's dominant position in the Icelandic energy market and its strategic importance as the provider of electricity to power intensive industries, which directly contribute around a third of the country's exports, and low-cost renewable energy generation assets, which require minimal capital investments for maintenance.
+Landsvirkjun's credit quality reflects the company's dominant position in the Icelandic energy market and its strategic importance as the provider of electricity to power intensive industries, which directly contribute around a third of the country's exports, and low-cost renewable energy generation assets, which require minimal capital investments for maintenance.
+Landsvirkjun's ratio of funds from operations (FFO) to net debt, around 34% in the twelve months to September 2022, is very strongly positioned for the current rating, although we expect this to stabilise at a lower level as a result of dividend distributions, moderation in achieved power prices and rising capital expenditure.

-However, Landsvirkjun's credit profile is constrained by (1) its large and concentrated exposure to a small number of counterparties, mainly in the aluminium industry, and to volatile aluminium prices; (2) the likelihood of higher capital spending over the next few years; (3) significant dividend payments when funds from operations (FFO)/net debt exceeds 20%; and (4) uncertainty over the terms of the expected divestiture of the company's controlling interest in Landsnet, Iceland's electricity transmission system owner
+Landsvirkjun's credit profile is constrained by (1) its large and concentrated exposure to a small number of counterparties, mainly in the aluminium industry, and to volatile aluminium prices; (2) the likelihood of significantly higher capital spending over the next few years; and (3) a dividend policy that allows large distributions when FFO/net debt exceeds 20%.

-Given Landsvirkjun's 100% ownership by the Government of Iceland (A2 stable), the company is rated according to our methodology for Government Related Issuers.
-The Baa1 unguaranteed ratings of Landsvirkjun benefit from three notches of uplift from the company's Baseline Credit Assessment (BCA) of ba1.
-This uplift reflects the high likelihood of Landsvirkjun receiving extraordinary support from the sovereign in the event of financial distress.
-The A3 guaranteed ratings of Landsvirkjun reflect the benefit of the guarantee of collection issued by the Icelandic government.
+Given Landsvirkjun's 100% ownership by the Government of Iceland (A2 stable), Landsvirkjun's Baa1 unguaranteed ratings benefit from three notches of uplift from the company's Baseline Credit Assessment (BCA) of ba1, reflecting the high likelihood of Landsvirkjun receiving extraordinary support in the event of financial distress.